Sugandha Bharathi Award

 SUGANDHA BHARATHI AWARD – 2010

 Dr. V.S.
-Korikanthimath for his lifetime contribution to Spices
+Korikanthimath

 Dr. V.S.
 Korikanthimath, Former Director, ICAR Research Complex for Goa has in a span of over three decades (1976-2010) made significant contribution to research and development of spices.
 He has developed several agro-techniques for spices, especially cardamom and cardamom based cropping systems that had direct relevance to farmers in increasing productivity and production of cardamom and other spices which enabled the country to meet the demands of both national and international markets.
 In addition to being a eminent spices researcher, Dr. V.S.
 Korikanthimath has served with great distinction in many capacities, including his tenure as Director, ICAR Research Complex for Goa.
 He is also a recipient of many awards for his contribution to agricultural research.